khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 1. [Themes](#themes) - For user preferences and to differentiate GitLab instances.
 1. [Data visualization](/data-visualization/color) - For all data visualization, including charts and graphs.

 The main function of color is to optimize the visual presentation of content by establishing a meaningful hierarchy, indicating interaction, and communicating meaning.
-The following concepts help to think about color use consistently, regardless of mode or context.
+The following principles help to think about color use consistently.

 ### Design principles